Dec 11, 2017

 He did, and soon after, he became a boyhood best friend.

-“He has hunted her…everywhere…”
+“He has hunted her… everywhere…”

-“Twenty years later, the face of good and the face of evil will meet…one last time.”
+“Twenty years later, the face of good and the face of evil will meet… one last time.”

 What might be the longest intro in the world leads us to the point of all this.

 I was born in 1984.
 By then, the original Halloween was six years old, though I wouldn’t know it existed until the mid-’90s.
 That’s ten years.
-When you’re a kid, ten years is forever.
-Halloween: H20 was the twentieth anniversary of the original film, but to me it was basically Halloween: H4VR.
+And when you’re a kid, ten years is forever.
+THough Halloween: H20 was the twentieth anniversary of the original film, to me it was basically Halloween: H4VR.
 Anything that predated my existence didn’t jive with the timeline of my life.
 I couldn’t appreciate the full sense of that anniversary because I didn’t exist or wasn’t cognizant for most of it.

 Halloween: H20 may as well have been the bicentennial.